Check out key electric safety information below.

 Look Out for Power Lines

 Look up and note the location of power lines.
-You can be seriously injured or killed if you or the object you hold contacts a power line.
-Even nonmetallic objects can conduct electricity.
+You can be seriously injured, or killed, if you, or the object you hold, contacts a power line.
+Even non-metal objects can conduct electricity.
 You must keep at least 10 feet of distance from power lines.
-MPU will de-energize and re-energize the overhead electrical service to your home or business free of charge during normal working hours if provided with at least one day of advanced notice.
+MPU will de-energize, and re-energize, the overhead electrical service to your home or business free of charge during normal working hours if provided with at least one day of advanced notice.

 Did you know that trees and vegetation can conduct hazardous electric current?
 Never attempt to trim vegetation growing on or near power lines.
 Only specially trained and equipped personnel can perform this work when vegetation is within 10 feet of a line.
 MPU performs trimming to ensure minimum clearance to its lines at no charge.
 Additional trimming may require you to hire a contractor who is qualified to perform this work.
 We also include here a copy of our Vegetation Management Policy which outlines our actions for trimming trees and other vegetation management necessary to ensure safe, reliable electric service to our customers.

 Always run portable generators outside and away from open windows and air vents.
-Never run a generator indoors or inside a garage.
-Deadly exhaust gas can accumulate.
-Plug appliances directly into the generator's outlet.
-Use a heavy duty extension cord that is rated for outdoor use.
-Follow all manufacture's recommendations.
+Never run a generator indoors or inside agarageas deadly exhaust gas can accumulate.
+Plug appliances directly into the generator’s outlet.
+Use a heavy-duty extension cord that is rated for outdoor use.
+Follow all manufacture’s recommendations.
 As an alternative, you may hire a licensed electrician to connect the generator to your house wiring using an appropriately listed transfer switch system.
 This will prevent your generator from connecting to utility lines and prevent damage to your generator.